Boy Scout leader in Missouri charged in murder-for-hire plot

 ST. LOUIS, Mo.
-(NBC News) A Missouri Cub Scout leader accused of molesting several young boys is now facing additional charges after police say he attempted to have some of his victims killed in order to silence them.
+(KSDK) – A Missouri Cub Scout leader accused of molesting several young boys is now facing additional charges after police say he attempted to have some of his victims killed in order to silence them.

 On Thursday, prosecutors charged Matthew Baker, 50, with four counts of tampering with a witness in a felony prosecution after O’Fallon police said he asked a cellmate to have someone on the outside of the jail walls hurt at least two of his five known victims.
 Those victims are 9 and 10 years old, according to court documents.